Lake Tyrrell: Location and features

 The lake covers approximately 20860 ha, making it Victoria's largest salt lake.
 It is located 6 km north of the town of Sea Lake and 314 km northwest of Melbourne.

 While much of the time the lake is dry, it is usually covered in about 5 cm of water in winter.
 It is ancient, and probably formed by sand blocking the passage of Tyrrell Creek, a distributary of the Avoca River, which feeds the lake.
 Evaporation results in a layer of salt crusting on the lake bed, which is harvested by Cheetham Salt in Sea Lake.

 The lake environment is host to Mallee reptiles, kangaroos, emus, and the white-fronted chat, an insectivorous bird.
 Thousands of seagulls breed on small islands on the lake.
 Surrounding vegetation is made up of saltbush and samphire, which supports a range of wildlife.
 To the east, the lunette contains significant Aboriginal relics.

 History

 Around 120,000 years ago, Tyrrell was approximately 13 m deep with low salinity.
 Water levels subsequently dropped due to climatic changes, resulting in cycles of drying and partial refilling.

-In 1838, the explorer Edward Eyre was the first person to document Lake Tyrrell, while searching for new grazing land.
+In 1838, the explorer Edward Eyre was the first European to document Lake Tyrrell, while searching for new grazing land.